hayattgd/Emuratch/CONTRIBUTING.md

 ## 4. Testing

-Please run [Scratch](https://scratch.mit.edu/projects/editor) without any extension enabled on chrome / chromium.
+Please run [Scratch](https://scratch.mit.edu/projects/editor) with every extensions disabled on chrome / chromium.

+For Turbowarp, use [Website](https://turbowarp.org/editor) with same condition as above or use [Desktop](https://desktop.turbowarp.org/) one.